-Lazarus Lynch, author of Son of A Southern Chef, shares favorite NYC spots
+Lazarus Lynch, author of Son of a Southern Chef, shares favorite NYC spots

 Lazarus Lynch's Son of a Southern Chef: Cook with Soul (out June 11th) starts with a spoiler: No, he's not from the south.
-The Jamaica, Queens-native, who got his start making dorm room cooking show videos on Youtube, was raised in a Guyanese-Southern household, growing up in the family business, a restaurant called Baby Sister's Soul Food (where his mother, after already working a nine-to-five as a secretary would pull double shifts as a sous chef alongside his father).
-Lynch's first-ever book is truly one the most joyful food-related texts we've had the pleasure of reading all year.
+The Jamaica, Queens-native—who got his start making dorm room cooking show videos on Youtube—was raised in a Guyanese-Southern household, growing up in the family business, a restaurant called Baby Sister's Soul Food (where his mother, after already working a nine-to-five as a secretary would pull double shifts as a sous chef alongside his father).
+Lynch's first-ever book is truly one of 2019's most joyful food-related texts.
 The photos by Anisha Sisodia, the food styling and Lynch's all-caps enthusiasm feels so fresh and needed.
-In an era in which there are so few black food critics and black chefs hired for positions at top restaurants Lynch's radical joy lays out the map for the kinds of leaders we'd like to see more of in the New York dining scene.
-Lynch's go-to catchphrase is "make it gravy"; an ethos for the way that he lives his life outside the coloring book lines, not held down by conventions of what chefs should look like or how they should carry themselves, oozing with positivity at every turn.
-While the book is filled with recipes for pimento poblano corncakes, saltfish, or cornflake-crusted fried green tomatoes with chipotle ranch, we wanted to pick the Queens-born chef's brain for some of his favorite NYC spots.
+In an era in which there are so few black food critics and black chefs hired for positions at top restaurants, Lynch's radical joy lays out the map for the kinds of leaders we'd like to see more of in the New York dining scene.
+His go-to catchphrase is "make it gravy"; an ethos for the way that he lives his life outside the coloring book lines, not held down by conventions of how chefs should carry themselves, oozing with positivity at every turn.
+While the book is filled with recipes—pimento poblano corncakes, saltfish, or cornflake-crusted fried green tomatoes with chipotle ranch—we wanted to pick the Queens-born chef's brain for some of his favorite NYC spots.

 Read on, below.
 This is one voice in the food scene you'll want to bookmark.